-I am drowning in messages and I don’t know what to do.
+I am drowning in email, and I don’t know what to do.

-Lately, I seem to have been swallowed up by an abyss of emails and other messages.
-I decided to do my own little research study and discovered that I clocked at least 8 hours each week taming my email inbox (I’m sure it’s more than 8 hours a week, but if I spent the time to track precisely in order get more accurate data, I might cry).
-I have seen all the fancy-schmancy tools out there to help control the inbox (of course at a cost) but no matter what, I still have to address the number of emails received.
+Lately, I have been swallowed up by an abyss of emails and other messages.
+I decided to do my research and discovered I was spending a minimum of eight hours every week managing my inbox.
+(I’m sure it’s more than eight hours a week, but if I spent the time to track every single minute to get more accurate data, I might cry.)

-I’ve read many of articles written by companies SWEARING they have completely eliminated email from their business.
-I am fascinated by this.
-Either I haven’t found the right system, there are too many tools available, or it’s simply too modern a concept for some to actually grasp eliminating or at the very least, reducing email.
+Either I haven’t found the right system, there are too many tools available, or it’s merely too modern a concept for some to grasp by eliminating or at the very least, reducing email.

-There are far too many ways people digitally communicate today and it’s becoming more of a burden as opposed to being a benefit.
-Knowing there are alternate methods to use, the following list includes the top 5 I find myself getting sucked into:
+There are far too many ways people digitally communicate today.
+Email is becoming more of a burden as opposed to a beneficial tool.
+There are alternate methods to use, the following list includes the top 5 I find myself getting sucked into:

 - Text Messaging